PyLops/pylops/docs/source/adding.rst

   at least the input ``Parameters`` and with a ``Notes`` section providing a mathematical explanation of the operator

 - a new test has been added to an existing ``test_*.py`` file within the ``pytests`` folder.
-The test should verify that the new operator passes the :py:func:`lops.utils.dottest`.
-Moreover it is advisable to create a small toy example where the operator is applied in forward mode and the resulting data is inverted using ``\`` from :py:class:`lops.LinearOperator`.
+The test should verify that the new operator passes the :py:func:`pylops.utils.dottest`.
+Moreover it is advisable to create a small toy example where the operator is applied in forward mode and the resulting data is inverted using ``\`` from :py:class:`pylops.LinearOperator`.

 - the new operator is used within at least one *example* (in ``examples`` directory) or one *tutorial* (in ``tutorials`` directory).